agas1911/firestick-loader/README.md

 ***Current Project Testing Status (Using FireOS 5.0.5):***

+- If 5.2.1.0 Is Detected At Launch, The Update Protection Script Will Automatically Run

-- No Root Downgrade Option (PARTIAL BRICK-PROTECTION / SEE NOTES!)
+- No Root Downgrade Option (PARTIAL BRICK-PROTECTION / IN TESTING / SEE NOTES!)

     * This option changes the permissions to 777 on the following directories: